jhumelsine/jhumelsine.github.io/_posts/2024-02-19-chain-of-responsibility-design-pattern.md

 The handlers are organized in a linked list, i.e., the _chain_, such that the least resource intensive handlers tend to reside earlier in the list and the more resource intensive handlers reside later in the list.

 Chain of Responsibility can trace its roots back to the [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) design pattern, as can almost every pattern I've presented since Strategy.
-With CoR, each handler is a strategy option, but the CoR design is not limited to choosing one strategy..
+With CoR, each handler is a strategy option, but the CoR design is not limited to choosing one strategy.
 Strategies, as handlers, can be chained together dynamically so that if one strategy is not applicable, then there may be another one down the chain that will be.

 # Real World Analogies to Chain of Responsibility
 Like [Decorator](https://jhumelsine.github.io/2024/02/08/decorator-design-pattern.html), CoR is not difficult to implement.
 Its main challenge is comprehension.
 Here are a few real-world examples to ease one into the CoR concept.